 How I Play Ragnarok: Eternal Love–Being a Noob and a Poseur

 Now it became serious.
 I knew it was, deep in my heart, but it wasn’t something I was prepared for in this endeavor.
 Group Endless Tower quests have been defeated because of me.
 I was laughed upon for being a “noob.”

 In their perspective, it was an insult to be called one, but to me, it was gospel truth.
 I am aware enough to say it to the whole world: I am a NOOB!
 But that’s not to say that I didn’t care.
 I realized that I have become a poser, the apotheosis of the Imposter Syndrome.

 According to Psychology Today, in the article, The Impostor Syndrome and How to Handle It, “One of the greatest barriers to moving outside your comfort zone is the fear that you’re a poser, that you’re not worthy, that you couldn’t possibly be qualified to do whatever you’re aiming to do.
 It’s a fear that strikes many of us: imposter syndrome.”

 In the past few years, Gaming has been a big deal, with eSports competitions and events being held several times a year.
 The rise of the Gaming industry is one of the prime reasons why the geek status is now the “new cool.”
-Playing dress-up games such as Lady Popular, or mind games like Word Hunt or even the now-defunct RPG Emo Game doesn’t make a person like me, a gamer.
+Playing dress-up games such as Lady Popular, mind games like Word Hunt, and even the now-defunct RPG EMOGAME doesn’t make a person like me, a gamer.

 Now, Let Me Justify Myself.